chayuto/tetragon-playground/README.md

 # Tetragon Playground 🐝🛡️
-A bit unconventional way to start some fun with Tetragon without kubernetes.
+A bit unconventional way to start some Tetragon fun with `docker compose`, no kubernete or helm needed.

 ## Getting starts